ovh/docs/pages/cloud/nutanix/40-hycu-backup/guide.en-gb.md

 HYCU for Nutanix is a backup software available for Nutanix.

-**Find out how to install, configure and use HYCU on a Nutanix cluster with Object Storage storage provided by OVHcloud**
+**Find out how to install, configure and use HYCU on a Nutanix cluster with Object Storage storage provided by OVHcloud.**

 > [!warning]
 > OVHcloud provides services for which you are responsible, with regard to their configuration and management.
 It is therefore your responsibility to ensure that they work properly.